NitramDivad/Bamazon/README.md

 Bamazon is an "Amazon.com" like storefront which utilizes both Node.JS and MySQL.

-Bamazon has three (3) essential functional areas as follows:
+Bamazon contains three (3) essential functional areas as follows:

     * 'Customer'
         * The Customer is presented with a list of available items to purchase